eme64/blog/_posts/2026-01-13-Reductions.md

 And for `add` and `mul` we get good fast performance for `int` and `long`.
 But for `float` and `double` we cannot make `add` and `mul` faster than the scalar performance, because we cannot reorder the reduction due to rounding issues.
-There is still a small caveat: the input values to the reduction must also be auto vectorizable, and that currently only works if we can perform consecutive loads from an array or MemorySegment.
+There is still a small caveat: the input values to the reduction must also be auto vectorizable.

 Below, I measured the performance of `int` addition reductions, for different JDK versions.
 We can see that with the introduction of reduction vectorization in JDK9 we get speedups